 Yes Yes, in part No

-Please explain briefly, including –where appropriate- the length of the statute of limitation period:
+Please explain briefly, including –where appropriate- the length of the statute of limitation period: [agreed]

 Has your country taken measures to ensure that conditions imposed in connection with decisions on release pending trial or appeal take into consideration the need to ensure the presence of the defendant at subsequent criminal proceedings (art.
 11, para.
-3)?
+3)? [agreed]

 Yes No